 Mark’s Genuine Wealth assessment model is has been used, in whole and in part, to assess the economic, social and environmental well-being impacts of a wide variety of public policies and organization programs.

-Clients who have enjoyed Mark’s unique economic strategic consultancy and analysis include the following:
+Clients who have enjoyed Mark’s unique well-being economic analysis and strategic consultancy include the following:

-- First Nations and Inuit: Alexis Nakota Sioux First Nation, O’Chiese First Nation, Loon River Cree First Nation, Little Red River Cree First Nation, Algonquin Anishinabeg Nation (Quebec), Onondaga Nation (New York), Wicihitowin Circle of Shared Responsibility, Nunavut Tunngavik Inc., Ktunaxa First Nation, Haisla First Nation, Athabasca-Chipewyan First Nation, Lutsel K’e Dene First Nation, and the Tahitians of French Polynesia.
+- First Nations and Inuit: Opaskwayak Cree Nation (Manitoba), K’omoks First Nation (B.C.), Treaty 8 Alberta, Alexis Nakota Sioux First Nation, O’Chiese First Nation, Loon River Cree First Nation, Little Red River Cree First Nation, Algonquin Anishinabeg Nation (Quebec), Onondaga Nation (New York), Wicihitowin Circle of Shared Responsibility, Nunavut Tunngavik Inc., Ktunaxa First Nation, Haisla First Nation, Athabasca-Chipewyan First Nation, Lutsel K’e Dene First Nation, and the Tahitian Polynesian peoples of French Polynesia.

 - Provincial governments: Alberta, British Columbia, Ontario, Northwest Territories, Nova Scotia, Yukon,

-- National governments: Canada, Singapore, China, Austria, the Netherlands, French Polynesia (Tahiti), and Bhutan.
+- National governments: Canada, South Korea, Singapore (Singapore Monetary Authority), China, Austria, the Netherlands, French Polynesia (Tahiti), and Bhutan.

-- Corporations: Far East Organization (Singapore), Enbridge, Urban Systems, Vancity, Alberta Credit Unions, Ethical Funds of Canada, Suncor Energy, Amoco, Harsa Corp., Philippine National Oil Company, Alberta Motor Association, and EPCOR.
+- Corporations: Far East Organization (Singapore), CapitalLand Commercial (Singapore), Turner Construction (US), Clark Builders (Edmonton), Qualico Commercial, Enbridge, Urban Systems, Vancity, Alberta Credit Unions, Ethical Funds of Canada, Suncor Energy, Amoco, Harsa Corp., Philippine National Oil Company, Alberta Motor Association, and EPCOR.

-- Other organizations: Ducks Unlimited Canada, Nature Conservancy of Canada, BC Construction Association, Fraser Basin Council, Columbia Basin Trust, Smart Growth B.C., North Saskatchewan Watershed Alliance, Battle River Watershed Alliance, Canadian Boreal Initiative, Pembina Institute, Canadian Centre for Substance Abuse, University of Calgary, University of Alberta, and the International Institute for Sustainable Development.
+- Other organizations: Singapore Community Foundation, Habitat for Humanity (Edmonton), the Edmonton Community Foundation, Yukon to Yellowstone, Ducks Unlimited Canada, Nature Conservancy of Canada, BC Construction Association, Fraser Basin Council, Columbia Basin Trust, Smart Growth B.C., North Saskatchewan Watershed Alliance, Battle River Watershed Alliance, Canadian Boreal Initiative, Pembina Institute, Canadian Centre for Substance Abuse, University of Calgary, University of Alberta, and the International Institute for Sustainable Development.